 BTW – here are the Littleneck clams I picked up at Lotsa Lobster in Sarasota – I soaked them first (to release any grit/sand), then steamed them to get their broth and remove any remaining sand.
 They were so cute!

 In addition to the chowder, we made another traditional dish: clam fritters.
 Tender clams mixed into a light, flavorful batter, fried to golden brown and sprinkled with salt.
 OMG – I could have eaten 17.
 When making these, we refer to our Fanny Merritt Farmer Boston Cooking School Cookbook — the one my mother received as a wedding present from her grandmother more than 55 years ago.
 I would dare say there isn’t a New Englander who doesn’t have this book in his/her kitchen – it’s classic.
 Page 134 includes “Clam Fritters” – a simple recipe that makes a darned good fritter.
-The only change we make is to replace some of the milk with beer, making them a little lighter and more flavorful.
-(Note: I’ll post that recipe soon!)
+The only changes we make are to replace some milk with beer, making them a little lighter and more flavorful, and we replace bacon fat with vegetable oil.
+Here’s the recipe for New England Clam Fritters.

 This dinner brought back many wonderful memories of family events, and it was a great way to celebrate Mother’s Day.